Skip to contents

 extra_pars

-A vector of character strings specifying parameters to be added to pars.
+A vector of character strings specifying parameters or generated quantities to be added to pars.
 This makes it easy to add one or several additional parameters of interest, without having to repeat the default pars vector.
 The default is NULL.

 include